Nibbl3s/aaib-signal-2026/students/tim-lampe/posts/week-01.md

 **The Question**

 If checking is the real cost what would a vendor have to prove for me to believe its data halves review time?
 And how could I measure that in a test next week?

+AI disclosure: I used Claude to help build the cost model (token volumes, price calculations and error-correction scenario) and to stress-test whether my beat can support 13 distinct topics.
+The use case, assumptions and final wording are my own responsibility.